Your guide to COVID-19 and its impact on life in Canada | CBC News

 Latest guidance for Canadians on travel and returning home

 Prime Minister Justin Trudeau has warned Canadians of a long road ahead.
-Travel restrictions, social distancing protocols and business closures could all continue longer than you might expect.
+Travel restrictions, physical distancing protocols and business closures could all continue longer than you might expect.

-Border restrictions are now in place, and Canadians are being stranded abroad as they struggle to pay for expensive last-minute tickets.
+Border restrictions are now in place, and some Canadians find themselves stranded abroad as they struggle to find or pay for expensive last-minute tickets.
 They are fighting to get home from all over the world, from Morocco to Peru and Algeria, and travel agents are scrambling to help.
-Read more here.
+Read more about travel agents working to get Canadians home.

-Canadian airlines have started ramping up repatriation flights for those Canadians stuck abroad, while at the same time reducing domestic flights due to lack of demand.
-A 450-seat flight from Morocco arrived this weekend, though passengers urged the government to help others still stranded.
-Meanwhile, Prescott, Ont., Mayor Brett Todd says some snowbirds returning to Canada are stopping to shop instead of going straight home into self-isolation, and in the process "exposing people to real risk."

-Health Minister Patty Hajdu said on March 22 that she would consider criminal penalties for returning Canadian travellers who don't self-isolate at home for at least 14 days to reduce community spread.
+Health Minister Patty Hajdu said returning Canadian travellers must enter a mandatory 14-day period of isolation under the Quarantine Act.
+She said she would consider criminal penalties for those travellers who don't self-isolate at home for at least 14 days to reduce community spread.

 WATCH | More aggressive measures needed to stop spread of COVID-19, says Toronto critical-care doctor: